Dimius0/spectravortex/README.md

 ## Project Roadmap

-### COMPLETED PHASES
+**COMPLETED PHASES:**
 - Phase 1: Core compiler with photonic type system
 - Phase 2: Hardware backend (GDSII generation, auto-routing)
 - Phase 3: Solver system for design analysis and optimization

-### CURRENT WORK
+**CURRENT WORK:**
 - Stabilizing APIs and improving documentation
 - Expanding the standard library of optical elements
 - Optimizing simulator performance

 ## How to Contribute

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+Please see CONTRIBUTING.md to get started.

 ## License

 SpectraVortex is open-source software released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.